Dear Mr. Electrician: How do I add a dimmer switch next to an existing wall switch? I want to hang a light fixture where there is currently no wiring.

-Answer: Yes.
-However the methods used to achieve this type of installation will vary according to your building structure and the location of the switches and light fixtures.
+Answer: The methods used to achieve this type of installation will vary according to your building structure and the location of the switches and light fixtures.
 Below are photos of a simple dimmer and ceiling light installation in a two story condominium.
-Text links go to applicable products on Amazon.com
+NOTE: Text links go to applicable products on Amazon and EBay.

 You need to determine where you will be getting power from and where do you want the wall switch to be located.
 In the example on this page I was lucky to find power in an existing wall switch where the client wanted the additional switch located.
 Not all wall switches have a hot and a neutral.
 Some just have a hot and a switch leg which cannot be used to feed something else.